-Currently, hyper's HTTPConnection class is not thread-safe.
+Currently, hyper's HTTP20Connection and HTTP11Connection classes are not thread-safe.
 Thread-safety is planned for hyper's core objects, but in this early alpha it is not a high priority.

 To use hyper in a multithreaded context the recommended thing to do is to place each connection in its own thread.
 Each thread should then have a request queue and a response queue, and the thread should be able to spin over both, sending requests and returning responses.
 The stream identifiers provided by hyper can be used to match the two together.